The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Summary Conclusions

 \section{Summary \& Conclusions}

-For the first time we have simulated a full galaxy using a self-consistent treatment for FUV heating, implemented through radiative transfer.
+For the first time we have simulated a full, isolated galaxy using a self-consistent treatment for FUV photo-electric heating via dust grains of the typical ISM, implemented through a ray-tracing approach to radiative transfer with absorption.
+We used a relatively low dust opacity of $300$ cm$^2$/g (scaled linearly from solar metallicity) as in \cite{wolfire2003} and a fixed heating efficiency of 3\%.
+This can be taken as an upper bound on the effectiveness of this heating for the typical ISM.
+We do not model molecular hydrogen and thus the dissociating effects of FUV are not included.
 We have explored the effect of FUV alone and in combination with a highly-constrained model for supernova feedback.

 The Kennicutt-Schmidt relation for individual galaxies is quite tight compared to the overall relation covering the full population, which has spread of 1-2 dex.
 The \textsc{agora} isolated galaxy we simulate here is fortuitously similar to NGC 5055.
-We match its Kennicutt-Schmidt relation fairly closely with simulations using both FUV and SNe together, including its small spread of $<$ 0.5 dex.
-This small spread is strongly indicated for individual galaxies \citep{ostriker2010} and thus an important result.
-This result strongly supports the importance of secondary parameters, such as the stellar surface density, in setting the star formation rate, as championed by \citet{blitz2006}.
+We get a similarly tight Kennicutt-Schmidt relation from simulations using both FUV and SNe together, including its small spread of $<$ 0.5 dex.
+A small spread and significant slope variations are strongly indicated for individual galaxies \citep{ostriker2010} and thus should be expected in simulations.
+This result strongly supports the importance of secondary parameters, such as the stellar density, in setting the star formation rate, as championed by \citet{blitz2006}.
 This shows that our full model is both physical and consistent with established relations.
 The only free parameter is the energy per supernova and a factor of five variation still results in simulations that are reasonable fits.
 The Kennicutt-Schmidt relation fit marginally favours higher net supernovae energy ($50 \%$ internal losses or $\sim 5\times10^{50}$ ergs per SN) and there are indications of a small slope difference.
 These differences are far smaller than the spread in the full KS galaxies data set.
 Better galaxy models will be required to confirm these differences given that the \textsc{agora} galaxy model was not built to match NGC 5055 specifically.